-Ski-Striding emphasizes a more flowing and dynamic motion than ski walking but still smooth and best performed on flat or moderate terrain.
+Ski-Striding emphasizes a more flowing and and best performed on flat or moderate terrain.

 Ski-Bounding and Plyometrics can be used with all techniques.
 The athlete initiates one cycle of given technique as explosively as possible.
 The emphasis is both traveling forward (not up in the air) and maintaining school technique.
-You can simulate quick telemark hop turns on the way back down the hill for added plyometric exercise and skills development.
+You can simulate quick telemark hop turns on the way back down the hill for added plyometric exercise